 2011Michael B. Polk joined the company in July as President and CEO.
 He has been a member of the company’s Board of Directors since 2009.

-2001Jarden was launched after Martin E. Franklin changed the company’s original name – Alltrista -- to “Jarden” to reflect the heritage of the Ball Mason Jar (“Jar”), combined with the concept of the company’s products being used in the home (“den”).
+2001Jarden was launched after the company changed its original name – Alltrista -- to “Jarden” to reflect the heritage of the Ball Mason Jar (“Jar”), combined with the concept of the company’s products being used in the home (“den”).
 “Jarden” also evoked the French word for garden (jardin), foreshadowing the company’s plan to expand its product range outside the home.
 Building on this vision, the company soon acquired the FoodSaver, Diamond, and Bicycle brands.

 1972The Newell Company went public in 1972, opening on the NASDAQ at $28 per share.